blackducksoftware/synopsys-detect/documentation/src/main/markdown/currentreleasenotes.md

 * ReversingLabs Scans - this new feature provides analysis of software packages for file-based malware threats.
 	See [ReversingLabs Scans](runningdetect/threatintelscan.md) for further information.
 * Component Location Analysis upgraded to certify support for location of components in Yarn Lock and Nuget Centralized Package Management files.
+* Added support for Gradle rich model for declaring versions, allowing the combination of different levels of version information.
+See [rich version declarations](packagemgrs/gradle.md#rich-version-declaration-support).